 - The thick layer of compost does well suppressing weeds from the underlying soil.
 However, grasses and clovers planted in the pathways migrate quickly back into the beds.

-- The compost used this year had a significant weed and grass flush from seeds and rhizomes in the compost.
+- The compost used the first year had a significant weed and grass flush from seeds and rhizomes in the compost.
 It is estimated that this was due to use of an old compost pile that had plants growing on it, and not due to weed seeds making it through the composting process.
 The weed pressure necessitated tilling the compost layer between crop successions.
-This coming year will have freshly cooked compost, and will hopefully see less inherent weed pressure.
+The second year had freshly cooked compost, and saw less inherent weed pressure, though the weeds still showed up and required weeding passes.

 - In spite of the weed pressure, the use of the deeply layered compost looks to have been worthwhile due to improvements in soil moisture retention and soil tightness.